 a) we are a purely criminal set.

-b) we are offering two pupillage for a period of 12 months, within the 2017/18 academic year.
+b) we are offering two pupillages for a period of 12 months.

 c) we are not seeking applications for first, second or third sixes.

-d) the first pupillage is expected to commence at the end of September/early October 2017; the second pupillage is expected to commence at the end of March/early April 2018.
+d) the first pupillage is expected to commence at an agreed date between March and July 2019; the second pupillage is expected to commence at an agreed date between September 2019 and January 2020.

-e) we do not accept advance applications for the following year, specifically academic year 2018/2019; nor are we willing to defer pupillage.
+e) we do not accept advance applications; nor are we willing to defer pupillage.

 When you apply please bear in mind our requirements and the selection criteria upon which you will be marked (please refer to Selection Process).